OpeOginni/aws-bootcamp-cruddur-2023/journal/week1.md

 ✅ I ran DynamoDB Local Container and Postgres Container ✅ Added NPM install command to gitpod.yml
 ✅ I implemented HealthCheck in the docker-compose
+✅ Created my personal Cloud Journey Roadmap using the My Journey To Cloud template
 ```
 All these Individual tasks will be discussed below.
 I will state my process of completing the task, add screenshot proofs and give details about some issues I came across and how I debugged these issues for tasks that requires these information.